 Advanced Ballet consists of three levels.
 Along with the continued development of technical skill, line, performance quality and artistic presentation become a strong focus at this level.

-Supplemental classes at this level include Pointe, Repertoire, Variations, Contemporary, Character and Conditioning.
+Supplemental classes at this level include Pointe, Repertoire, Variations, Contemporary, and Character.

 Students will be exposed to partnering and pas de deux through special workshop classes throughout the school year.